-Planning permission is sought for a soil heat treatment facility adjacent to the non-inert landfill site at Brookhurst Wood in Horsham.
-The facility would process up to 10,000 tonnes per annum of soils contaminated with hydrocarbons, enabling them to be used in landfill restoration, rather than disposed of.
+Planning permission is sought for a soil washing facility adjacent to the non-inert landfill site at Brookhurst Wood in Horsham.
+The facility would process up to 100,000 tonnes of construction/demolition/excavation waste per year, comprising up to 29,999 tonnes of hazardous waste, and 70,001 tonnes of non-hazardous waste.

-The proposal would provide a small-scale facility to move the management of waste away from landfill, making use of contaminated soils that would otherwise be disposed of.
+The proposal would provide a facility to move the management of waste away from landfill, making use of construction/demolition waste, including contaminated soils, that would otherwise be disposed of.
 The proposed development would take place on a site allocated in the West Sussex Waste Local Plan (WLP) for non-inert landfill.
 Therefore, the development does not accord with the allocated use.
 However, it is considered that given the lack of immediate demand, the use would be acceptable for a temporary period of time, after which consideration could be given as to whether the land is required for landfill.